AlizeDeMatas/ccm_benchmate/docs/api_ref/reference/apis_ref.md

 **Arguments**:

-- `granges`: a list of granges or a grageges list object, if you have only one grange then pass it as a list [grange]
+- `granges`: a list of granges or a granges list object, if you have only one grange then pass it as a list [grange]
 - `ontology_terms`: which ontology terms to use
 - `interval_size`: interval size to consider, default 2KB, it needs to be longer then len(grange)
 - `output_types`: see above